ChristianGaetcke/snipe-it/README.md

 These clients were created out of lazyness and "cost efficiency" (read: stingyness), as I didn't want to manually inventorize the assets we already had and
 I was not willing to pay for intunes or a similar solution, so this was the most reasonable approach.
+The user only needs administrative rights on his/her computer and can run everything.

 ## Getting Started

 You´ll obviously need a working Snipe-IT installation and an API key.
-This will not be in the scope of this document, but there are some great tutorials on how to get Snipe-IT running in Docker (https://snipe-it.readme.io/docs/docker).
+This will not be in the scope of this document, but there are some great tutorials on how to get Snipe-IT running in Docker (https://snipe-it.readme.io/docs/docker) and create an API key.

 ### Prerequisites